 Note: Essential oils can damage certain plastics.
 If you are unsure if your lemons are resistant to essential oils, test one of them by applying a small amount of oil and waiting a day or two.
 Do not use Styrofoam lemons or those made of thin, flimsy plastic.

-Now my sweet lemon wreath is a delight for almost all my senses, and my summer dream is starting to seem more and more real 🙂
+Now my sweet, lemon-scented summer wreath is a delight for almost all my senses, and my summer dream is starting to seem more and more real 🙂